lostjared/libmx2/README.md

 sudo make -f Makefile.em install
 ```

-then you should be able to build the projects with emscripten using
+then you should be able to build the projects with emscripten after setting the path in each Makefile.em using

 ```bash
 make -f Makefile.em